-- Customize meals for safety AND food preferences. - Modify recipes using allergen substitutes. - Practice modifying recipes to avoid the child's allergen; taste test the recipe. - When preparing food for a child with allergies, always use separate utensils. - Read all labels to be sure product is allergen-free and there is no crosscontact.
+- Customize meals for safety AND food preferences. - Modify recipes using allergen substitutes. - Practice modifying recipes to avoid the child's allergen; taste test the recipe. - When preparing food for a child with allergies, always use separate utensils. - Read all labels to be sure products is allergen-free and there is no cross-contact.